lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 --- abstract

 The lightweight authenticated key exchange protocol Ephemeral Diffie-Hellman Over COSE (EDHOC) requires certain parameters to be agreed out-of-band, in order to ensure its successful completion.
 To this end, application profiles specify the intended use of EDHOC to allow for the relevant processing and verifications to be made.
-This document defines a number of means to coordinate the use and discovery of EDHOC application profiles.
+This document defines a number of means to coordinate the use of EDHOC application profiles.
 Also, it defines a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles.
 Finally, this document defines a set of well-known EDHOC application profiles.

 --- middle